amzn/multimodal-affinities/README.md

 ## Test Data

-The test set used in the paper is available at `/datasets/doc_images`.

-The samples include the pre-processsed OCR files.
+Due to legal constraints, we're currently unable to publicly release the complete test set used in this publication.

+Practitioners may run the paper code on their own document images.
+Make sure to pre-processing the images using an OCR engine according to the format described above (Tesseract, Textract).

 ## Running the GUI server